 The University of Iowa Electronic Music Studios were founded in 1964, when renowned physicist James Van Allen (known for the Van Allen radiation belt) supervised a thesis project by James Cessna to build the world's first digital synthesizer.
 Van Allen persuaded the School of Music Composition Area to establish an electronic music studio, with Cessna as Research Assistant.
 Professor Robert Shallenberg was hired to direct the studios and work with Cessna on the synthesizer.
 Originally housed in a Quonset hut with no air conditioning, Shallenberg and Cessna built their own speakers from kits, modified electronic-generating and recording equipment borrowed from the Department of Physics and Astronomy, and worked together on the digital synthesizer.
 Eventually, the digital synthesizer was replaced by a large Moog III synthesizer, which remains in operation today.
 During the mid-60s, many composers from other institutions visited the studios, among them Milton Babbitt, Edward Miller, John Melby, Josef Patowski (Warsaw Radio), Mel Powell, and others.
 One of the first student pieces completed was Divertimento No. 2 for clarinet, percussion, contrabass, and electronic tape by Paul Martin Zonn.
 Other students during this period included Ball State University Professor Cleve Scott, Oberlin Professor Edwin Harkins, and electric string instrument designer Eric Jensen.
 In 1969, Shallenberg left for Indiana University, where he established an electronic music studio with Iannis Xenakis.
 Shallenberg later joined the faculty of University of California at San Diego.
 James Cessna went on to design the original time-of-flight circuitry for the Energetic Particles Detector composition telescope for the Galileo Spacecraft, launched in 1989.

-Peter Tod Lewis joined the studios as director in 1969, assisted for many years by Peter Elsea (now Director of the Electronic Music Studios at the University of California, Santa Cruz) and Thomas Mintner (now with Audio Precision).
-In 1970, the studios moved to their new location in Voxman Music Building in rooms 2062, 2059, and 2058.
+Peter Tod Lewis joined the studios as director in 1969, assisted for many years by Peter Elsea (former Director of the Electronic Music Studios at the University of California, Santa Cruz) and Thomas Mintner (former President of NTi Americas).
+In 1970, the studios moved to their new location in Voxman Music Building in rooms 2058, 2059, and 2062.
 A 1972 Rockefeller Foundation grant enabled Lewis to outfit the Studios with sophisticated analog synthesis, processing, and recording technology of the day, which he describes in a 1976 issue of the European journal Interface (now Journal of New Music Research).
-Among the studios' innovations was a computer interface for the Arp Synthesizer, designed and implemented by engineering student Donald E. Hall.
+Among the studios' innovations was a computer interface for the Arp Synthesizer, designed and implemented by engineering student Donald E. Hall and Peter Elsea.
 Works produced for tape and live electronics with performers, film, lights, and lasers began to receive international recognition and helped attract such guest composers as Vladimir Ussachevsky, David Tudor, and Luciano Berio.
 Upon returning to the newly-founded IRCAM, Berio gave a presentation on developments in The Studios.
 Visiting Faculty who taught in the Studios during this period included Robert Ashley, Hubert Howe, Pril Smiley, and Morton Subotnick.
-Students during this period included Ralph Jackson (now president of BMI), instrument designer and author Thomas Henry, Oberlin professor Lewis Nielson, Northwestern Professor Stephen Syverud, University of Illinois Professor Heinrich Taube, University of Wisconsin-Milwaukee Professor Jon Welstead, and NYU Professor Robert Rowe.
+Students during this period included Ralph Jackson (former president of BMI), instrument designer and author Thomas Henry, Oberlin Professor Lewis Nielson, Northwestern Professor Stephen Syverud, University of Illinois Professor Heinrich Taube, University of Wisconsin-Milwaukee Professor Jon Welstead, and NYU Professor Robert Rowe.
 In 1979, Lewis created a classic audio demonstration of the Moog Synthesizer, which can be heard here.